tonyganch/gonzales-pe/docs/node-types.md

 ##### Description

-Used in syntaxes: css, sass, scss.
+Used in syntaxes: css, less, sass, scss.

 ##### Examples